 How I purchase e-books How not to use Amazon or Kobo

-An article, posted more than one year ago filed in amazon, kobo, ebooks, epub, revenue & usability.
+An article, posted about 2 years ago filed in amazon, kobo, ebooks, epub, revenue & usability.

 I have a Kindle e-reader myself, but don’t like a single monopolist like Amazon to control the market.
 So I try, whenever possible, to skip their market place.
 And that is perfectly possible.
 But say goodbye to one-click shopping.